 • Mismatched events

-It is good practice to consider Google Calendar as viewer rather than editor unless you are using a two-way sync solution.
+It is good practice to consider Google Calendar as a viewer rather than an editor unless you are using a two-way sync solution.

 3. Review Sharing Permissions Regularly